rusty duck

 Conundrum

+I’m at a loss to know what to do with this window in the dining room.
 My first inclination would have been a roman blind, which would cover the frame but leave the look uncluttered and the architectural features exposed.

-It really isn’t right here.
-But to replace all the windows at the moment is just not affordable and so it will have to stay.
-I just wish it didn’t open inwards, and tip.
-It rules out the possibility of a blind.
+The problem is the window.
+It really isn’t the type of window you’d expect to find in a centuries old house.
+But to replace all the windows is just not affordable at the moment and so it will have to stay.
+I just wish it didn’t open inwards and tip.
+It rules out any possibility of a blind.

 Perhaps a portiere, or shutters that fold back to the wall?

-I reckon the only choice I have is a floor length curtain that pulls across the whole alcove.
+Perhaps a curtain that falls from behind the first beam to the lower window sill?
+It’s tricky to see from the photo but the curtain would mostly end in mid air.
+The L-shape of the sill restricts its fall.
+I reckon the only practical option is a floor length curtain that pulls across the whole alcove.
 A shame because it is one of the main features of the room.
+What would you do?

 What a beautiful corner – apart from the pipework.
 A window seat will be perfect.